www.positive-palmistry.com

 Rings

 Ring of Saturn: A semicircle/ curved line found at the base of the Saturn finger. that denotes pessimism.
-This line indicate a feeling of being trapped, and the semi-circular line may emphasize occult powers.
+This line indicates a feeling of being trapped, and the semi-circular line may emphasize occult powers.

 General features of hand:

-Consistency: The hardness or softness of the hand, flexibility and elasticity of the hand
+Consistency: The hardness or softness of the hand, flexibility, and elasticity of the hand

-Texture: The skin texture, such as soft, rough, coarse, medium, scaly or clammy.
+Texture: The skin texture, such as soft, rough, coarse, medium, scaly, or clammy.

-Quadrangle: The area between the heart and headlines roughly bounded on the ulna side by the health or intuition line
+Quadrangle: The area between the heart and headlines roughly bounded on the ulna side by the health or intuition line | medical and scientific palmistry

 Jupiter Finger: The index or first finger, associated with ego and personal standing in the world.